 Delays along the way have pushed back the official launch.
 While early September was the target date, it appears that early in 2022 may be a more realistic timeframe.

 By branding Caesars with the New Orleans Saints, the gaming company is hoping to gain an immediate advantage over the competition when legal sports betting does finally launch.

 Earlier this year, Caesars finalized its acquisition of William Hill as one of the biggest and most recognized sportsbooks on the global stage.
-It can now fully leverage that brand during its rollout efforts in Louisiana.
+It can now fully leverage that brand during its rollout efforts in LA.